Mary Frances Schervier

-Mary Frances Schervier, (Franziska Schervier; 3 January 1819 – 14 December 1876) was a German Catholic nun who founded two congregations of religious sisters of the Third Order Regular of St. Francis, both committed to serving the neediest of the poor.
-One, the Poor Sisters of St. Francis, is based in her native Germany, and the other, the Franciscan Sisters of the Poor, was later formed from its province in the United States.
+Mary Frances Schervier, (Franziska Schervier; 3 January 1819 – 14 December 1876) was a German Catholic nun who founded the Poor Sisters of St. Francis.
 Schervier was beatified by Pope Paul VI in 1974.

 Early life

-Frances Schervier (Franziska) was born into a wealthy family in Aachen, Germany.
-Her father, Johann Heinrich Schervier, was a wealthy needle factory owner and the vice-mayor of Aachen.
-Her French mother, Maria Louise Migeon, the goddaughter of Emperor Francis I of Austria, provided a strict home environment.
-After the death of both her mother and two sisters from tuberculosis when she was thirteen, Schervier became the homemaker for her father, and developed a reputation for generosity to the poor, from her growing awareness of their desperate conditions.
+Frances Schervier (Franziska) was born on 3 January 1819 into a wealthy family in Aachen in the Kingdom of Prussia (present-day Germany).
+Her German father, Johann Heinrich Schervier, owned a needle factory and was the vice-mayor of Aachen.
+Her French mother, Maria Louise Migeon, ran a strict home environment.